andrewkandzuba/openexchange/batch/README.md

 # Overview

-**Batch Service Library**
+**Batch scheduled jobs library**

-The library retrieves all instances of org.springframework.batch.core.Job and tries to rerun them based on the predefined fixed rate
+The library discovers all visible methods annotated with @Job in @Configuration classes loaded into ApplicationContext and then try to schedule a repeatable tasks.

 # Configuration